-For anyone just starting to run, or starting a return to run program, Julie recommends a walk/run approach.
+For anyone just starting to run, or starting a return-to-run program, Julie recommends a walk/run approach.
+Walking first gives your muscles and bones time to adapt and strengthen.
 There are several resources for this, but Julie’s favorites are Hal Higdon or Runner’s World.
-She suggests you start by first considering the following.
+She suggests you start by first considering your calendar.

-• Calendar – How many days can you commit to running?
-Where can you
+How many days can you commit?
+What days of the week can you

-• Motivation – Are you self-motivated?
+Are you self-motivated?
 Or do you need support?
-If the latter, find a buddy to run with, or find a local runner’s club.
+If the latter, find a buddy to run with, or a local runner’s club.
 These organizations have beginner groups.
 You may find a combination of self and supported fit your style.

-The last topic I asked Julie about was “the wall” you hear runners refer to.
-She said this is generally for long distances but is when the runner has used up all their glycogen stores and is now pulling resources from their lean muscle.
-She said I can’t blame the fatigue I feel at a quarter mile on this!
+You may have heard runners refer to “the wall”.
+Julie said this is generally for long distances but is when the runner has used up all their glycogen stores and is now pulling resources from their lean muscle.
+You can’t blame the fatigue you may feel at a quarter-mile on this!
 Julie did offer this though: